Asks for share of N10bn promised by FG

 By Chris Ochayi

-Recall the Benue State has since January 1, 2018 recorded protracted security situation, which resulted in killing of several innocent people and wanton destruction of properties by armed Fulani herdsmen.
+Recall the Benue State has since January 1, 2018, recorded protracted security situation, which resulted in the killing of several innocent people and wanton destruction of properties by armed Fulani herdsmen.

 Also, no less than 13 out of the 23 Local Government Areas in the state have been ravaged while a number of communities have been abandoned, resulting in not less than 483,692 citizens or 83,608 households that were displaced and have lived in IDPs camps and host communities across the state.

 According to Dr Shior “The problem has been there for over two years now.
 At a time, the killings seem to have subsided.
 It was on the wake of this that Benue State Governor; Dr Samuel Ortom considered the possibility of putting in a place a plan to return the IDPs to their inhabitations.